crocs-muni/ECTester/README.md

  - The ECTesterStandalone app, which works with software libraries
  - Jupyter notebooks for analysis and visualization of data from the apps

-For more information on ECC support on JavaCards see the [github page](https://crocs-muni.github.io/ECTester/), with results, tables and docs.
+For more information on ECC support on JavaCards see the [GitHub page](https://crocs-muni.github.io/ECTester/), with results, tables and docs.

 This project is developed by the [Centre for Research On Cryptography and Security](https://crocs.fi.muni.cz) at Faculty of Informatics, Masaryk University.